Can Rural Property Tax Generate Revenue?

 Abstract

-I find that property taxation in poor, sparsely populated, rural areas can generate positive net revenues.
-While these gains are modest–maximum net revenue under full compliance is $94,171 in my baseline model–they can provide a meaningful source of local government revenue in a context where incomes are near the bottom of the global distribution and where there are potentially large returns to government spending.
-Simulations also illuminate several characteristics of rural taxation that have policy implications.
-First, to increase net revenue, policymakers should prioritize increasing compliance over reducing collection costs.
-Second, I show that much of the revenue generated from rural taxation is likely to come from a small subset of the total villages, both because the tax base is concentrated and because collectors have less incentive to visit small villages.
+These simulations also highlight several features of rural tax collection.
+First, to increase net revenue, policymakers should prioritise increasing compliance over reducing collection costs.
+Second, I show that much of the revenue generated from rural taxation is likely to come from a small subset of the total villages.
 Third, I highlight several trade-offs between salary-based and pay-for-performance (PFP) models of tax collector compensation.
-I conclude by situating these results in a policymakers broader calculus for taxing rural areas, where efficiently extracting resources may be only one of several motivations for taxation.
+I conclude by situating these results in policymakers’ broader calculus for taxing rural areas.